thm-projects/arsnova-lms-connector/README.md

 LMS Connector is still in beta phase but has been used on production systems for several years.
 Since it only needs limited read access, it is very unlikely to have a negative impact on your LMS.
-We currently provide implementations to access Moodle, Ilias and Stud.IP:
+We currently provide implementations to access Moodle and Stud.IP:

 | LMS     | Retrieval method   | Compatible versions |
 |---------|--------------------|---------------------|